Twin-to-twin transfusion syndrome (TTTS)

-During laser ablation, the mother will undergo anesthesia while a perinatologist inserts a tiny scope (fetoscope) through the uterus to find the blood vessels connecting the twins.
-The laser seals off the shared vessels so that each baby now will have his or her own circulation.
+During laser ablation, the mother will undergo anesthesia while a physician inserts a tiny scope (fetoscope) through the uterus to find the blood vessels connecting the twins.
+The laser seals off the shared vessels so that each fetus now will have his or her own circulation.

 In the most severe cases where there is no chance for the donor twin to survive, a procedure called cord coagulation may be performed.
-The surgeon will completely close off the blood supply to a failing donor twin so that the recipient twin may thrive and survive.
+The surgeon will completely close off the blood supply to a failing donor twin so that the recipient twin may thrive.
 This is considered a last option.

 What about after laser ablation or surgery?

 After laser ablation or any prenatal treatment, mothers are typically admitted to the hospital for two to three days for monitoring.
 They are then discharged for ongoing care by their obstetrician.
 Bed rest will likely be recommended and medications prescribed to prevent premature delivery.

 Patients may require additional ultrasounds for continued monitoring throughout the pregnancy.